 1. Remember there is always another time

 We tend to remember the bad changes more than the good changes and they reflect in our memory for a long time.
-Whenever a big change occurs we have to remember there is always going to be another time.
+Whenever a big change occurs we have to remember there is always going to be another time, a better time ahead.
 Life has a tendency to move faster than we expect, and before we know it, new changes are occurring all around us.
 It only takes a minute for something to change in your life, and suddenly a new life is spiraling into being.

 2. We anticipate and are prepared for change